AlphaWang/alpha-notes/tech/Flink.md

     return Bondedness.CONTINUOUS_UNBOUNDED;
   }

-  // Creates a new SourceReader to read data from the splits it gets assigned.
+  // createReader: Creates a new SourceReader to read data from the splits it gets assigned.
   // SourceReader: reading the records from the source splits assigned by SplitEnumerator.
   SourceReader<SlackMsg, SlackNotification> createReader(SourceReaderContext ctx) {
     return new SlackReader<>(ctx);
   }

-  // Creates a new SplitEnumerator for this source, starting a new input.
+  // createEnumerator: Creates a new SplitEnumerator for this source, starting a new input.
   // SplitEnumerator:
   // 1. discover the splits for the SourceReader to read.
   // 2. assign the splits to the source reader.